WOUND CARE SPECIALISTS IN PHILADELPHIA, PA

 It is critical to know the different types of wounds to treat them effectively.
 At Premier Home Care, we classify wounds into five main categories:

-Surgical – Created during surgery either by an incision or an opening from a draining.
-Vary in size.
+Surgical – Created during surgery by an incision or existing opening.
 A surgical scalpel usually creates them.

 Vascular – Long-term ulcers created by complications with the vascular system, such as restrictions or damages to the blood vessels.